SylviaOne/Repo-hub/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## Why do cows wear bells?
+Because their horns don't work.